The Complete Guide to Growing Hyacinths

 How to Grow Hyacinths as Perennials

-To tend already-planted hyacinths for next year's blooming season, be sure to fertilize the plants as their blossoms begin to droop and fall.
+To tend to already-planted hyacinths for next year's blooming season, be sure to fertilize the plants as their blossoms begin to droop and fall.
 Snip the faded spikes and continue watering the bulbs until the foliage yellows and dies back.

 How to Force Hyacinths